Do you want to set up WordPress email tracking on your site?

 To do this, go back to WP Mail SMTP » Email Log to bring up your email logs.

-This page shows you every email you’ve sent and whether or not it was delivered.
+This page shows you every email you have sent and whether or not it was delivered.
 The red dot means not sent, and the green dot means delivered.

 To resend an email, simply click the ‘View Log’ link on the email that didn’t send.